 Industrial Cool

-In 2003 this concept was the start of my first art probing project.
-I still give talks, workshops and create works based on Industrial Cool.
-What is it then?
-Industrial Cool is how manufacturing industries are reimagined in a time that is described as postindustrial.
+In 2003 I started to develop the concept Industrial Cool.
+It captures how manufacturing industries are reimagined in a time that is described as postindustrial.
 Factories are transformed into new spaces and experiences.
 The old factory has given room for a whole new set of imaginaries.

-The concept Industrial Cool is meant to evoke ways that traditional manufacturing industries in several parts of the world are aestheticized in novel ways.
+The concept Industrial Cool is meant to evoke how traditional manufacturing industries in several parts of the world are aestheticized in novel ways.
 It can illustrate a number of processes of change in the industrial milieu and can be used to show how people are starting to look with new eyes at old factories.

 In 2003 I started to explore Industrial Cool from two directions.
 I started to use it in my academic research, and I also initiated a number of art projects that took Industrial Cool as point of departure.
-These were my first art probes.
 Together with music producer Håkan Lidbo I invited electronica artists to contribute to a compilation album.
-The artists could use sounds from a sugar refinery in southern Sweden.
+The artists could use sounds from a sugar refinery (located in Arlöv) in southern Sweden.
 Sounds that I had recorded with help from my friend and collaborator Petter Duvander.
 The artists were free to use the sounds in their musical interpretations of the Industrial Cool concept.
 The album IC1 – The Birth of Industrial Cool was released in 2004.
+It came as a Digipac CD, published by the label 23Hz and distributed by Playground Scandinavia.
+IC1 was a way to start probing the Industrial Cool concept.

 The artists contributing to the album were Rechenzentrum, J Kallback, Apparat, Scanner, Uniform, Microman, Sophie Rimheden, Martin Jarl / Johan Fotmeijer, Sr Replicante, Tonne, Selko, Jay Haze, Fade, Amber 8 feat.
 Kevin 12, Mikael Stavöstrand, Lowfour, Håkan Lidbo, Tomas Andersson, Ola Bergman and Pheek.

-In 2005 the album was nominated in the category “Best Postrock/Electronica” at Manifestgalan (A music award for alternative labels and musica cts in Sweden).
+In 2005 the album was nominated in the category “Best Postrock/Electronica” at Manifestgalan (A music award for alternative labels and music acts in Sweden).

 Several people have been working with Industrial Cool throughout the years, and I really appreciate all the support.
 Video artist Anders Weberg, with whom I collaborated with in several subsequent projects, produced a film called Sugar Added – Further dimensions of Industrial Cool based on some of the tracks from the album.
+The visual material was also filmed in the sugar refinery in Arlöv.

-The project and concept was presented in various places, eg. at the Swedish National Museum of Science and Technology, in Stockholm.
-March 27th 2004.
+The project and concept was presented in various places, eg. at the Swedish National Museum of Science and Technology in Stockholm, March 27th 2004.
 During an evening the museum organised a major event based on Industrial Cool, including a dance performance, inspired by the movie Sugar added, four live concerts, and a lecture on the ideas behind Industrial Cool.

 Swedish national television broadcasted an hour long feature on Industrial Cool in February 26th 2007, as part of Kunskapskanalen: Mera kultur.

-What happens when some of Sweden’s most respected electronica-artists are forced to work according to the strict temporal forms that has characterized industrial work for decades?
+A follow-up to IC1 was the album and the experiment Skiftet (The Shift).
+It started with the question: What happens when some of Sweden’s most respected electronica-artists are forced to work according to the strict temporal forms that has characterized industrial work for decades?
 During an eight-hour shift eight artists improvised together with their laptops and various instruments.
 The clock was ticking inexorably and the musical labour was only interrupted for lunch and coffee breaks.

 The eight hours of improvised electronica were recorded on tape, and at the end of the day each of the artists received one hour of music that they mixed and edited to one of the eight tracks on the album Skiftet (The Shift), released 2006.
 All participants were interviewed during the day, by journalist Mats Almegård and me.

-Industrial Cool was the departure point and inspiration for a four-month undergraduate course at The Department of Interior Architecture and Furniture Design at Konstfack (University College of Arts, Crafts and Design) in Stockholm during Autumn 2007.
+Industrial Cool was the point of departure and inspiration for a four-month undergraduate course at The Department of Interior Architecture and Furniture Design at Konstfack (University College of Arts, Crafts and Design) in Stockholm during Autumn 2007.
 The students produced proposals of a rework of an old industrial estate in the town Eskilstuna.
 I held an inspirational lecture to start off the course.

 In collaboration with New Media Meeting, The Museum of Work in Norrköping arranged a smaller live version of the IC1-concept, called ”Sound of Norrköping” in September 21-22 2007 .
 Sounds were recorded in factories and workplaces around the city, these were then transformed, interpreted and performed by electronica-artist Christian Björklund.
 Dancer Emilie Bardon made a dance performance to the music.
 At the event I held a lecture and presentation of the Industrial Cool-concept and also took part in the musical performance